 The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Continuing Accreditation with Conditions.

 View the public information disclosed by the ACEN regarding this program at http://www.acenursing.us/accreditedprograms/programSearch.htm

 Provide ACT, SAT or PERT standardized testing scores to the FGC Enrollment Services.Complete the nursing entrance exam (TEAS) with a score of proficiency or higher.
 This exam is available through the FGC Testing Center.

 Level II Background and 10 panel Drug/Alcohol Screen

 Monday through Thursday 8:30 AM – 4:00 PM.
-The ASDN program 4 semesters in length.
-This program begins each fall term with completion the following spring. * Clinicals are required for this program.
-Clinicals may not follow regular college schedule.
-Clinical assignments may include weekdays, evenings or weekends.
+The ASDN program is 4 semesters in length.
+This program begins each fall and spring term. * Clinicals are required for this program.
+Clinicals may not follow a regular college schedule.
+Clinical assignments may include weekdays, evenings, or weekends.

 Tuition: Based on $103.32 per credit hour for **in-state tuition.
 (Based on previous year’s fees.
 Fees are subject to change.)
 Standardized tests must be taken in order to remain in the program.

 (Costs will be higher if prep courses are required)